ansys/pydpf-core/doc/source/user_guide/tutorials/import_data/import_result_file.rst

     The |Model| extracts a large amount of information by default (results, mesh and analysis data).
     If using this helper takes a long time for processing the code, mind using a |DataSources| object and instantiating operators directly with it.
-Check the ":ref:`get_mesh_mesh_provider`" for more information on how to get a mesh from a result file.
+Check the :ref:`get_mesh_mesh_provider` for more information on how to get a mesh from a result file.

 Define the result file path